 Students are paired with a "big sib" within Rural-PRIME.
 The "big sib" encourages and assists the student with the transition into medical school and PRIME.

 Students practice specialty health-care skills which are used for both common and specific procedures unique to rural health.
 The sessions primarily take place in the Center for Virtual Care (CVC) and offer students an opportunity to become familiar with the task trainers that will be available to them at their rural clerkship sites.
 These interactive simulation sessions also familiarize students with the telecommunication technologies that they will rely on for distance learning during their clerkship years and for patient specialty care in their future rural practice.

-Rural-PRIME students will have the opportunity to complete a master's degree program after their third year of medical school.
-The student can choose the program based on their interests (e.g. public health, health informatics, policy) with the guidance of the program director and their career advisor.
+Rural-PRIME students will have the option to complete a master's degree program after their third year of medical school.
+The student can choose the program based on their interests (e.g. public health, health informatics, research) with the guidance of the program director and their career advisor.

 Clinical Clerkships at Rural Sites

 - Primary Care: Students will spend all 8 weeks of their Primary Care clerkship at a rural clerkship site.

 - Pediatrics: Students will spend 4 weeks of their Pediatric clerkship at a rural clerkship site.

 - Obstetrics and Gynecology: Students will spend 4 weeks of their Ob/Gyn clerkship at a rural clerkship site.